 - To standardise strategic management processes and frameworks.

 - To create a professional managerial ‘language’ across multiple divisions and geographies.

-- To standardise strategic management processes and frameworks and to create a professional ‘language’ across multiple divisions and geographies.
-This was achieved using methodologies and models which provided a common approach to market analysis but which still accommodated the great diversity of the product/market segments in which the companies and their business units participated.
+- To design and deploy frameworks, methodologies and processes that provide a common approach to market analysis but still accommodate the great diversity of the product/market segments in which the companies participate.

 - Inter-personal skills and management qualities.

 - Diversity and inclusion.

 - Organizational growth and profitability via strategic clarity and operational excellence.